 But articulating methods will not help you deal with such an overwhelming distraction.
 You need sanity first.
 So, let’s bring some sanity to your email problems, and then we will talk about 5 simple things you can use to end all your email account problems.

 How many times did you check your emails per day?
 If you are a working professional or someone who needs to read a lot of emails, the numbers would be 100, 200, even 500.
 But how many people do you know who are checking their inboxes (multiple) 500 times a day and feeling sanity?
 You are right.
 There can’t be anyone on earth who would love to check emails 500 times a day.
 But they don’t seem to stop their addiction.

-So, here’s what you should do if you want to bring clarity and sanity in your days.
+What you should do if you want to bring clarity and sanity to your days?

 Set a time when you use email

 If you are very much addicted to your inbox, it would be difficult to let go of the addiction.
 The best way to reduce your addiction is to set a proper time when you will check your email account problems.
 Maybe twice a day.
 For some, it’s not enough to check emails two times a day.
 In that case, set your time and then check during those blocks of time.
 But don’t go more than five times a day.

 Get rid of the device.